manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 	----
 	## command alias

-	Create and run short *aliases* for commands
+	You can create and run you own short *aliases* for commands.

 	Syntax